fuadchoudhury/CIS4400_Homework/README.md

 •	Also, a surrogate key is employed for both the fact and dimension tables.
 ![image](https://github.com/user-attachments/assets/d044baad-09de-45c2-b8b5-453cac861e4e)

-Star schema design with surrogate keys
+Star schema design with surrogate keys:

 Fact and dimension tables prepared for querying